AjaxVM/team-brisket-pyweek21/README.txt

 Game is supposed to be a post-apocalyptic coop platform where you run from zombies.
 Since we ran out of time we have more of a coop jump on people’s heads and chase flying plants thing.
 Have fun, if you can!
+Oh, and the brisket totally didn’t make it into the game - we ate it instead.

 TIPS: